nataliecardot/100-days-of-code/r2-log.md

 ### R2D93

 **Today's Progress:**
 * Finished and deployed random quote machine project.
 Finishing touches included adding favicons, meta tags, and an og:image to display when the URL is shared.
+Started pomodoro timer project.

+### R2D94

+**Today's Progress:**
+* Finished most functionality of pomodoro timer.
+Worked many hours on it yesterday and today.
+It counts down and has separate state for breaks and work sessions.
+At the end of a work session, it switches to a break and vice versa, until the fourth session ends; then it will show a message saying the pomodoro cycle is complete.